Safe tunnels, simple pricing

 What does "persistent" mean?

 Persistent tunnels stay alive until you close them — no automatic expiry.
 Free tunnels expire after 2 hours.
-On Dev and Pro, the default TTL is persistent, but you can set a shorter TTL per tunnel if you prefer your tunnels to clean themselves up.
+With a paid slot, the default TTL is persistent, but you can set a shorter TTL per tunnel if you prefer your tunnels to clean themselves up.

 What are outgoing webhooks?

 NullBore sends HTTP events to your URL when tunnels open, close, or expire — useful for automation, monitoring, and CI/CD integration.
-On Pro, webhooks include an HMAC signature so you can verify they came from NullBore.
+Available with any paid slot.

-This is different from testing incoming webhooks (e.g., Stripe → your local server), which works on every tier — it's just HTTP traffic through your tunnel.
+This is different from testing incoming webhooks (e.g., Stripe → your local server), which works on every plan — it's just HTTP traffic through your tunnel.

 What counts as bandwidth?